Bhavik-punmiya/SimpleStorage-Foundry/README.md

 # Foundry Simple Storage
- - This is a SimpleStorage Contract
+ -This is a SimpleStorage Contract
 Follow the Steps to deploy
 # Getting Started